Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 Nofl barrelled on through his objection.
 "You don’t think things like the Castes, the Colleges and the Banners arose out of pure practicality, do you?
 But in a way they did!
 Tradition tells people who they are and where they came from.
 The wider the roots and the deeper they go, the stronger the edifice.
 The Banners once rallied armies, you know."

-"…I gotta say, I’m having an awful hard time imagining a Corti warrior-king."
+"...I gotta say, I’m having an awful hard time imagining a Corti warrior-king."

 "On horseback, covered in mud, blood and steel?
 Yes, quite.
 But there are other forms of warfare, dear."
 Nofl gave him a smile.
 "Shall we return to the subject at hand?"

 Arés gave him a slow stare, then shrugged and waggled the report at him. "...So what do you intend for us to do with this information?"

 "We were hoping you would share some insights.
-Offer some advice, help us perhaps find an unclaimed low-Class planet that’s not on the Dominion charts… Really, it’s not about what we intend, it’s about what we *hope* you will do."
+Offer some advice, help us perhaps find an unclaimed low-Class planet that’s not on the Dominion charts...
+Really, it’s not about what we intend, it’s about what we *hope* you will do."

-"I am…very much the wrong person to ask about this.
+"I am... very much the wrong person to ask about this.
 Shouldn’t you talk to an Ambassador?
 Or the Foreign Secretary or something?"

 Nofl shrugged his skinny shoulders.
 "To them, I’m a Corti.
 To you, I’m Nofl."